 The Government of India has taken several initiatives to improve regulations and attract foreign capital.
 India has set up an international stock exchange for assisting foreign investors investing in the country.
 It also plans to launch the first India International Bullion Exchange (IIBX) at GIFT City.
 Apart from these, the government has undertaken several initiatives to attract foreign capital.
 Some of the recent government initiatives and regulations in the FII space are as follows:

 India has emerged as one of the most important global investment hubs in recent years.
 Despite various challenges such as rising interest rates, excessive inflation in global commodity prices and the threat of a global recession, the Indian economy and markets have shown to be incredibly robust.
 Indian markets have provided good returns compared to other emerging markets.
 India is also one of the most attractive FDI destinations.
-In FY22, India was able to attract FDI of US$ 58,773 million and has also signed free trade agreements with countries such as the UAE, Australia, Singapore and Japan.
+As of December 2024, India was able to attract FDI of Rs.
+86.44 lakh crore (US$ 1 trillion) since April 2000.
 This is expected to buoy investors’ sentiment and increase global private investments.
-India also has a strong start-up ecosystem: the number of Indian start-ups has increased from 471 in 2016 to 72,993 in 2022.
-India also had one of the best-performing IPO markets in 2021.
+India also has a strong start-up ecosystem: the number of Indian start-ups has increased from 471 in 2016 to 1,40,175 in October 2025.
+India also had one of the best-performing IPO markets in 2024.
 Favourable government policies, increased infrastructure investment, relaxation of norms and improvement in financial infrastructure can further boost the inflow of foreign capital in the country in future.